aihegedus/aboutme/README.md

 **I believe** managers are a necessary evil, that exists to scale the organisation.

-**I believe** (strongly!) on Conway’s law: “any organisation that designs a system will produce a design whose is a copy of the organisation communication structure”. ${company_X} future partially depends on how well and often we communicate, let’s optimise for it.
+**I believe** (strongly!) on Conway’s law: “any organisation that designs a system will produce a design whose is a copy of the organisation communication structure”.
+Hearsay future partially depends on how well and often we communicate, let’s optimise for it.

 **I believe** QA, Security, Ops, Culture and Product success is everyone responsibility!